-Texas High Plains Writers began in 1920 as Panhandle Pen Women.
-Founded by Laura V. Hamner, she is hailed as the group’s first historian.
-As a twenty-year-old, fresh out of Peabody College in Nashville, she stepped down from the train in Claude, Texas, one day in 1891.
-Simply eager to see her parents and her sister, she had no notion that before she died she would exert her influence on the cultural awareness of Panhandle people as few others have done.
+Texas High Plains Writers began on April 20, 1920 as Panhandle Pen Women.
+Founded by Laura V. Hamner and Phebe K. Warner, Hamner is hailed as the group’s first historian.
+As a nineteen-year-old, fresh out of Peabody College in Nashville, she stepped down from the train in Washburn, Texas, on March 15, 1891.
+Simply eager to see her sister and brother-in-law, she had no notion that before she died she would exert her influence on the cultural awareness of Panhandle people as few others have done.

-She was a spinster, cared for her parents (and a nephew who died at age four), taught school, served as postmistress and Potter County school superintendent.
-She delayed her full-fledged writing career until she was past sixty.
+She was a spinster, cared for her parents (and a nephew who died a month before his fourth birthday), taught school, served as postmistress of the Claude post office and Potter County school superintendent.
+On losing the election for superintendent in 1934, she embarked on a full-fledged writing career at the age of sixty-three.

 In 1935, she published The No Gun Man of Texas about pioneer rancher, Charles Goodnight.
 It was the first self-published book to be adopted by the State Board of Education.
-She also had four other books published.
+She also published four other books .

-Miss Hamner wrote and recorded at least 430 “Light N Hitch” radio programs on KGNC, in Amarillo, Texas, telling the stories of the Panhandle pioneers.
-And she wrote two columns for the Amarillo News-Globe—Talk to Teens and Spinster on the Prowl—for about thirty years.
+Over a span of 21 years, Miss Hamner wrote and recorded 1001 “Light N Hitch” radio programs on KGNC, in Amarillo, Texas, telling the stories of the Panhandle pioneers.
+And she wrote numerous columns for the Amarillo News-Globe—among them Talk to Teens and Spinster on the Prowl—for about thirty years.